Search Tips

 Section 5.
 Continuing Education of Municipal Court Judges.

-Before January 1 of each year, the judge of each municipal court must certify to the state court administrator that the municipal court meets the minimum standards in section 3 and has made its best efforts, in cooperation with city government, to meet the minimum standards in section 4.
-A municipal judge should not hold court until compliance with this certification requirement has been met.
+Before January 31 of each year, the judge of each municipal court must certify to the state court administrator that the municipal court meets the minimum standards in section 3 and has submitted the required data in section 6.
+The judge must also certify theat the municipal court has made its best efforts, in cooperation with city government, to meet the minimum standards in section 4.
+A municipal judge may not hold court until compliance with this certification requirement has been met.

 Effective Date Obsolete Date